Nick-ODonoghue/footy-sports-news/README.md

 - CORS

   - CORS is a security feature in web browsers that prevents cross-origin requests.
-To make API calls from a web app to a different domain, so I created a backend server that acts as a proxy to the API server.
+To make API calls from a web app to a different domain, I created a backend server that acts as a proxy to the API server.

 - Node.js
   - Having never used Node.js before I had fun reading and watching tutorials on how to set up the backend server within node.
 As well as learning about a few of it's dependencies like express, cors, dotenv and axios